Your expert guide: awesome things to do in Segovia

 🍽 Roast suckling pig, cochinillo asado, is the local delicacy of the region and yes, if you eat meat it’s probably worth trying.
 As I said above, a good and cheap way to try it is to buy the snack-sized portion sold in the Alcazar’s cafe.

-We decided to try this delicacy.
-I did my research, found a restaurant with better reviews than others (many reviews on Google highlight what I’m about to tell you) and went with empty tummies and some excitement because we lived for many years in Mérida, Mexico where Castacan (pork belly) is a typical dish and we are from the UK where hog roast is a traditional meal.
+We decided that we wanted to try this delicacy so I did my research, found a restaurant with better reviews than others (many reviews on Google highlight what I’m about to tell you) and went with empty tummies and not a small measure of excitement.

-But honestly, we found. it to be extremely expensive.
+It was… fine.
+But honestly, we found it to be extremely expensive.
 Service was definitely aimed at tourists (i.e. “we don’t care because you’re never coming back”) and the expensive pig came with nary a garnish.
-So, yes, try it if you’re super into trying local delicacies.
+So, yes, try it if you’re super into trying local delicacies but don’t expect it to rock your world.

 🍽 We had excellent meals at La Almuzara (vegetarian and extremely friendly) and Restaurante Pasapán.
 Both highly recommended.